great-expectations/great_expectations/docs/guides/connecting_to_your_data/cloud/azure/pandas.md

 <Prerequisites>

-- Have access to data on an ABS bucket
+- Have access to data on an ABS container

 </Prerequisites>